mcmah309/eros/README.md

 ### Optimizations

 Eros comes with the `context` and `backtrace` feature flags enabled by default.
-If this is disabled, backtrace and context tracking are removed from `TracedError` and all context methods become a no-opt.
-Thus, `TracedError` becomes a new type and may be optimized away by the compiler.
+If this is disabled, backtrace and context tracking are removed from `TracedError<T>` and all context methods become a no-opt.
+Thus, `TracedError<T>` becomes a new type and may be optimized away by the compiler.

-Additionally in this case, `TracedError` has the same effect as `Box`.
-Boxing errors is a common trick to increase performance and decrease memory usage in many cases.
+Additionally, in this case for the untyped version, `TracedError`, the new type is just a wrapper around a `Box`.
+Boxing errors is a common trick to increase performance and decrease stack memory usage in many cases.
 This is because boxing may decrease the size of the return type, e.g. `Result<(),Box<u128>>` is smaller than `Result<(),u128>>`.

 See the [Use In Libraries](#use-in-libraries) section as well.